saivishal87/task-manager/README.md

 3.Open index.html in your browser or serve the project using a local server (e.g., Live Server in Visual Studio Code).

 4.Enjoy using the task manager app!

+## How to Use

+1. **Add a Task**:
+   - To add a new task, click the "Add a Task" button located at the top or bottom of the task list.
+   - A form will pop up where you can enter the task name, description, priority, and due date.
+Once filled out, click the "Submit" button to save your task.

+2. **Update a Task**:
+   - To update an existing task, simply click on the task card you want to edit.
+   - You will be able to modify the task name, description, priority level, and due date.
+After making the necessary changes, click "Save" to update the task.

+3. **Delete a Task**:
+   - To remove a task from the list, click the "Delete" button located on the task card.
+   - A confirmation prompt will appear, and if you confirm, the task will be permanently deleted from your list.

+4. **Set Task Priorities**:
+   - Assign a priority (High, Medium, or Low) to each task.
+   - The task's priority is represented by a colored dot next to the task name.
+Tasks with high priority are displayed with a red dot, medium priority with an orange dot, and low priority with a green dot.

+5. **Set Task Due Date**:
+   - For each task, you can set a due date and time to track deadlines.
+   - The due date is displayed below the task name.
+If the task is overdue, it will appear with a red indicator.

+6. **Search Tasks**:
+   - Use the search bar located at the top of the task list to quickly find tasks by name or description.
+   - Simply type in a keyword, and the task list will automatically filter to show only the tasks that match the search query.

+7. **Filter Tasks**:
+   - Use the filter options to sort tasks based on their priority, due date, or task status (e.g., Pending, Completed).
+   - The filter options are available as dropdowns or buttons, allowing you to quickly toggle between tasks with different priorities or deadlines.

+8. **No Tasks State**:
+    - When no tasks are present, the app will display a friendly message like "No tasks available" and an engaging UI to encourage adding tasks.
+    - This makes the user experience smoother and provides a clear indication when the task list is empty.